-Brad Marks is a 26 year-old male living in the southern highlands of New South Wales.
+Brad Marks is a 26 year from the Southern Highlands of New South Wales now based in Brisbane.
 He is a multi-award winning Artist from many Talent quests and a graduate of the 2014 Academy of Country Music, which saw him being asked by Golden Guitar winner Amber Lawrence to become an Ambassador for Walk Of Life.

 Since his graduation, Brad has worked a number of performances in Tamworth both acoustically and with his band returning in 2015, 2016 and 2017.
 His latest achievements being 2016 as a finalist in The Southern Star Awards (Rising Star Award), a finalist in Independent Country Music of Australia (Best New Talent) and finalist in Tamworth Songwriters Association Song of The Year ( Anzac Section).
 In Tamworth he has supported Amber Lawrence, Margie May Hockey, Peter Denahy, Forever Road, Troy Kemp, Luke O’Shea and Allan Caswell at their invitation as well as performing in the Country Goes Pink as Troy Kemps Up and coming artist and also Lifeline concerts for Allan Caswell.